Skip to main content

 Special Issues for Adolescents With Cancer

-Teens with cancer and their families face many challenges, from the first onset of symptoms through treatment and beyond.
+Teens with cancer and their families can face many challenges, from the first onset of symptoms through treatment and beyond.

 Delays in diagnosis

 Cancers in teens and young adults are often found later than they are in other age groups.
-See Finding Cancer in Adolescents.)
+(See Finding Cancer in Adolescents.)
 Sometimes this can complicate treatment if the cancer has grown large or spread by the time it’s found.

 Treatment issues